 The first step to laser cutting is getting the materials you will need for the process.
 Here are what you need:

-Materials to Cut
+Material to Cut

 Note that there are materials you can't cut with a laser cutter, such as PVC and Vinyl.
 It's advisable to ask the vendor before buying or do your research before going ahead and cutting.